MicrosoftDocs/playfab-docs/playfab-docs/features/Insights/connectivity/insights-connectivity.md

 [comment]: < Replace links with relative links once placement of article is determined. >

-placeholder [PlayFab Insights offers an unprecedented look into your game's data and the trends of your users.
-Part of Insights' power is the flexibility to sync with many other data and analytics tools.
-This guide will help you connect your Insights to other tools.]
+PlayFab Insights offers an unprecedented look into your game's data and the trends created by your users.
+Part of Insights' power is the flexibility to be paired with many other data and analytics tools.
+This guide will show you how to connect Insights to other tools.

 ## Prerequisites
 * A PlayFab user account authenticated with [AAD (Azure Active Directory)](https://docs.microsoft.com/gaming/playfab/features/authentication/aad-authentication/).